 In this Application, Rocky Mountain Power is providing Carbon County with the most current information available for all Project elements that require a CUP.
-This section presents the permitting conditions that Rocky Mountain Power proposes in order to comply with the requirements of the CUP approval process.
-Because final engineering design for the Project is not yet complete, some materials required as part of this Application are not currently available for county review.
+This section presents the permitting requirements that Rocky Mountain Power will follow to comply with the requirements of the CUP approval process.
+Because the Project is currently going through final design, some materials required as part of this Application are not currently available for county review.
 However, these materials will be provided to Carbon County prior to commencement of construction.
-Rocky Mountain Power requests that the CUP be issued with appropriate conditions of approval, including the following:

-- Rocky Mountain Power will provide survey or engineering drawings to Carbon County prior to construction as a condition of approval of the CUP. - Rocky Mountain Power will submit proof of legal access to Carbon County prior to construction as a condition of approval of the CUP (see Part A-1, Response to Item 6). - Rocky Mountain Power included a Tax Certificate and Notice of Valuation to Carbon County with the electronic version of this Application in lieu of the requirement to provide the Current Tax Assessment Notices (see Part A-1, Response to Item 4). - Rocky Mountain Power will submit the Project Construction POD to Carbon County when completed and approved by the BLM (see Section 4.1.1).
+- Rocky Mountain Power will provide survey or engineering drawings to Carbon County prior to construction as a condition of approval of the CUP. - Rocky Mountain Power will submit proof of legal access to Carbon County prior to construction as a condition of approval of the CUP (see Part A-1, Response to Item 6). - Rocky Mountain Power will submit the Project Construction POD to Carbon County when completed and approved by the BLM (see Section 4.1.1).